Redefining Success: Why Hard Work Isn’t the Whole Story (And What Really Matters)

 They can be imperfect.

-And do it again tomorrow.
+Just write them down - and then do it again tomorrow.

 Comments